JvanKatwijk/dab-cmdline/README.md

 	- example 6 is an experimental version where control is through an IP port.

+	- example 7 is an experimental version where stdin is used as input device (and the command line parameters are adapted to that)

+	- in a separate project a variant of the DAB library is used to create a DAB server program, running as a service on an RPI 2/3 under Stretch and being controlled by an android app (which is part of the development)

 -------------------------------------------------------------------------------
 A DAB scanner
 -------------------------------------------------------------------------------

-Next to these examples, a simple dab-scanner is an example program that just scans all channels of the given band (BAND III by default) and collects and emits data about the ensembles 	  and services encountered.
+Next to these examples, a simple dab-scanner was made, an example program that just scans all channels of the given band (BAND III by default) and collects and emits data about the ensembles 	  and services encountered.
 Output can be sent to a file - ASCII - that can be interpreted by Libre Office Calc or similar programs.